eljuanchosf/source-code-to-pdf/README.md

 In the example, I go for `php` and `.blade.php` files.
 Since Python's *Pygments* doesn't have a *blade* format, I set it as HTML.
 In this way, Pygments will know what language to use when doing the syntax highlightning.

 You can add as many groups as you want.
 Copy, paste and replace.

+Each group's section is sepparated by a pipe (|):
-The first section is the language name according to Pygments specification.
+* The first section is the language name according to Pygments specification.
-The second section is a pattern on what files do you want to include.
+* The second section is a pattern on what files do you want to include.
-The third section is a pattern on what files do you want to *exclude*.
+* The third section is a pattern on what files do you want to *exclude*.

 There is nothing more to it... enjoy! (let me know if you use it!)